Centralizers of Hamiltonian circle actions on rational ruled surfaces: Preliminaries on Hamiltonian actions

-\begin{cor} Let $\phi\in C(S^{1})$ be an $S^1$-equivariant symplectomorphism.
+\begin{cor} Consider a Hamiltonian action by a circle $S^1$ on a symplectic $4$-manifold $(M,\om)$.
+Let $\phi$ be an equivariant symplectomorphism.
 Then $\phi$ acts on the fixed point set preserving their weights as unordered sets.
 In particular, equivalent actions have the same set of weights. \end{cor}

-As explained in \cite{Karshon} pages 6-7, the isotropy weights of a Hamiltonian circle action can be read from its labelled graph as follows: \begin{itemize} \item for $k \geq 2$, a fixed point has an isotropy weight $-k$ if and only if it is the north pole of a $\Z_{k}$ -sphere, and it has an isotropy weight $k$ if and only if it is the south pole of a $\Z_{k}$ -sphere; \item an interior fixed point has one positive weight and one negative weight, a maximal fixed point has both weights non-positive, a minimal fixed point has both weights non-negative; \item a fixed point has a weight $0$ if and only if it lies on a fixed surface. \end{itemize} We end this section by stating two simple lemmata that will be useful in computing homology classes of invariant spheres directly from labelled graphs. \begin{lemma}[Lemma 5.4 in~\cite{Karshon}] Let $S^1$ act on $S^2$ by rotating it $k$ times while fixing the north and south poles.
+As explained in \cite{Karshon} pages 6-7, the isotropy weights of a Hamiltonian circle action can be read from its labelled graph as follows: \begin{itemize} \item for $k \geq 2$, a fixed point has an isotropy weight $-k$ if and only if it is the north pole of a $\Z_{k}$ -sphere, and it has an isotropy weight $k$ if and only if it is the south pole of a $\Z_{k}$ -sphere; \item an interior fixed point has one positive weight and one negative weight, a maximal fixed point has both weights non-positive, a minimal fixed point has both weights non-negative; \item a fixed point has a weight $0$ if and only if it lies on a fixed surface. \end{itemize}

+The next lemma will be important in our analysis of $S^1$ actions. \begin{lemma}[Lemma 5.4 in~\cite{Karshon}] Let $S^1$ act on $S^2$ by rotating it $k$ times while fixing the north and south poles.
 Suppose that the action lifts to a complex line bundle $E$ over $S^2$.
 Then $S^1$ acts linearly on the fibers over the north and south poles; let $\alpha$ and $\beta$ be the weights for these actions.
 Then

 where $e$ is the self intersection of the zero section. \end{lemma}